terotests/_channels/README.md

 From the forks from and to the channels a "tree of life" can be constructed.
 Tree of life contains all the forks out of the current channel, thus creating some kind of document or data taxonomy system.

 Newly created channel has version number 1 and does not have a main file.
+Creating a fork creates always a new channel.

 In JSON format the directory files could be shown as follows: